 No one likes paying income taxes, but you can keep your business tax bill lower by deducting all legitimate expenses possible.
 In addition to taking all of the deductions possible, you may be able to apply for tax credits for various business activities.
 Some examples are a work opportunity tax credit for hiring disadvantaged workers or credit for giving employees health insurance.

 Recordkeeping from Startup to Tax Filing

 You don’t have to show all of your business records when you file your tax return, but what if you are audited?
 The IRS looks carefully at deductions for driving expenses and home business space, among other areas, so it’s important to keep excellent records.
-With driving expenses, for example, you must keep at-the-time records that include date, mileage, and business purpose.
+For example, with driving expenses, you must keep at-the-time records that include the date, mileage, and business purpose.

 Getting Help with Independent Contractor Taxes